zouharvi/uds-snlp-tutorial/introduction/main.md

 ::: frame
 ## Tutorial Bonus Points
-- ~2pts for extra excercises in the assignments
+- ~2pts for extra exercises in the assignments
-- 1pt for participating and _talking_ in an tutorial
+- 1pt for participating and _talking_ in a tutorial
-- Presenting a solution to an excercise (~5 points)
+- Presenting a solution to the assignment (~5 points)
-- - Presentable excercises are marked in the assignment sheet
-- - Let individual tutors known if you wish to present (first come - first serve)
+- - Let individual tutors known if you wish to present (in the respective tutor's channel)
-- - Every group can present _at most_ once, about 10 to 15 minutes
+- - Every group can present _at most_ once
 :::

 ::: columns